chrismatteson/terraform-code-style-guide/README.md

 *   **Unrelated Files:** Files which don’t directly relate to Terraform shouldn’t be included.

+### One module for everything, or multiple modules using External State?

+The ultimate bounds of root modules can often be difficult to determine.
+The reality is that the decision here is typically better to be based on business and organizational realities than what can be done with Terraform.
+Terraform code should have clear owners and lifecycles, if different parts cross between parts of the organization to perform related but different tasks, like creating underlying networking vs compute, it’s often easier to have separate modules.

+Another related and common issue is when one set of Terraform code stands up infrastructure which is used by another provider, such as standing up EKS, then using the helm provider to deploy a workload.
+While the Terraform DAG will properly order the resources across the provider boundary, Terraform refresh does not understand the provider boundary, and if something were to occur after deployment, such as the EKS cluster being deleted, all applies will fail because a refresh can’t be performed on the helm deployment.
+In general, providers should exist at or next to the beginning of the DAG when possible.

 ### Should this be a module?

 One of the most common questions people have is determining if a segment of code should be a module.
 The primary considerations for this should be:

-*   Consider child modules to be “chapters” of the story.
-Use chapters to make longer stories easier to follow.
+*   Consider child modules to be “chapters” of the book.
+Use chapters to make longer books easier to follow.
+This can effectively replace the use of component files, although it might not look exactly the same.
 *   Module “chapters” should have their own story arc.
 The module shouldn’t exist to:
     *   Wrap a single resource (or just a couple resources).
-    *   Wrap a single type resources like IAM which are used for a bunch of unrelated resources.
+    *   Wrap a single type of resources like IAM which are used for a bunch of unrelated resources.
 *   The general rule is that the code to call a child module should replace at least 5x the lines of code it would take to perform the work.
 *   It’s perfectly acceptable for the root module to:
     *   Do nothing but call child modules